-4. They set up kings but not by me.
-They make princes that I do not know.
+4. They set up kings, but not by me.
+They make princes whom I do not know.
 With their silver and gold, they make themselves idols so that they might be cut off.

-6. For it came from Israel; an artisan made it.
-And it is not a god, for truly the calf of Samaria will be splinters.
+6. For it came from Israel; an artisan made it, and it is not a god.
+The calf of Samaria shall be broken into pieces.

-7. For they are sowing wind, and they will reap a tempest!
+7. For they are sowing wind, and they shall reap a tempest!
 The standing grain has no heads.
 It will produce no flour.
 If by chance it produces, strangers will devour it.

-8. Israel is devoured; they are now among the nations as a vessel in which is no delight.
+8. Israel is devoured; now are they among the nations like a vessel in which is no delight.

 9. They have gone up to Assyria, a wild ass, alone by himself.
 Ephraim has hired lovers.

-10. Even though they have hired lovers from the nations, I will now gather them.
-And they have begun to become few because of the burden of the King of rulers.
+10. Yea, though they have hired lovers from the nations, I will now gather them, and they be in anguish a little because of the burden of the king of rulers.

-11. Because Ephraim has made many altars for sin, they have become to him altars for sinning.
+11. When Ephraim multiplied altars on which to sin, they became for him altars for sinning.

-12. Though I write the great things of my law for him, they are regarded as strange.
+12. I wrote the great things of my law for him, but they are regarded as strange.

-13. As for the sacrifices of my offerings, they make sacrifices of flesh and they eat, but Jehovah is not pleased with them.
-Now he will remember their guilt and visit their sins.
+Lord does not accept them.
+Now will He remember their guilt and visit their sins upon them.
 They will return to Egypt.

-14. Israel has forgotten his Maker and builds temples, and Judah has multiplied fortified cities.
-So, I will send a fire upon his cities, and it will consume its fortresses.
+14. Israel has forgotten his Maker and builds churches, and Judah has multiplied fortified cities.
+But I will send a fire upon his cities, and it will consume their fortresses.

 ¶1.
 O Israel, do not rejoice for joy like the nations, for you have gone whoring from your God.
 At every threshing floor, you love the wages of a harlot.